 Standardized Tests

-All first-year applicants must submit results of the SAT and/or the ACT in order to be considered for admission, per University System of Georgia requirements.
-Keep in mind that in our holistic review process, tests are only one of many factors used to make admission decisions
+All first-year applicants must submit results from at least one SAT and/or the ACT in order to be considered for admission.
+Keep in mind that in our holistic review process, tests are only one of many factors used to make admission decisions.
+Read below to better understand our process and learn about testing resources and support.

-In order to complete your application more quickly, we highly recommend that you self-report your SAT and/or ACT scores via one of two avenues.
+In order to complete your application, you must submit either an SAT or ACT test score.
+We do not require the ACT writing section or the SAT optional essay.
+You can submit your test scores by self-reporting your scores or sending official scores to Georgia Tech.
+We highly recommend that you self-report your SAT and/or ACT scores.
+Please choose one of the two methods described to self-report your scores to Georgia Tech.
 First, we will consider self-reported scores listed in the Common Application testing section.
 Additionally, after you submit your application, you will have access to a form in your admission portal to self-report scores.
 We will not use scores received on your school transcript or via email, fax, or postal service.

-If you are admitted and choose to enroll at Georgia Tech, you will need to submit official test scores before attending orientation.
+Students who are admitted and choose to enroll at Georgia Tech, will need to submit official test scores before attending orientation.
 Use the school codes below to submit your scores:

 • SAT school code: 5248